 Although some roles, such as product development, require a specific skill set or qualification, most startups value drive and determination over experience.
 Your ability to adapt, embrace constant change, take risks, and multitask are essential startup employee qualities.
 This makes working at a startup as an expat perfect for those with little experience; that includes fresh graduates from business school or those looking for a career change.

 You’ll learn a lot

 You’ll rarely be confined to a single task or department.
 As a result, you’ll constantly be learning new skills.
-Some people find this difficult; you’ll need a positive attitude towards change in order to succeed abroad.
-If you like vibe of working at a startup as an expat and plan to spend a few years in the industry, try to experience as many aspects of the business you’re working for as you can.
+Some people find this difficult; you’ll need a positive attitude towards change in order to succeed as an expat abroad.
+If you like the vibe of working at a startup as an expat and plan to spend a few years in the industry, try to experience as many aspects of the business you’re working for as you can.
 Startup employers love nothing more than a full-stack employee, which is someone who can do a lot of different jobs.

 English is often the lingua franca

 If you don’t speak the local language, finding a job in a traditional company can be difficult.
 Most medium-to-large startups have English as their primary business language, partially because they’re often aimed at a global market.
 Even if a company only targets its domestic market, many will ask for native proficiency in the local language as well as English fluency.

 Startups love polyglots